Evolution of a Pot

 Once the sides have been lifted and are an appropriate thickness the clay can be shaped to suit the tastes of the potter.
 Curves, edges and/or straight sections are formed.

 Setting Up (several hours to several days)

 The shaped bowl is now set aside to begin to firm up and start the drying process.
 The firm stage is referred to as being “leather hard”.
 The clay is strong enough to hold its shape and be handled without distorting, but still wet enough to be trimmed, altered or carved.
-This time varies depending on t the air around it.
-A piece placed in the sun might be ready in a very short, while one on a shelf with several other wet pieces may take days to get to the leather hard stage
+This time varies depending on the air around it.
+A piece placed in the sun might be ready in a very short time, while one on a shelf in thee pottery studio, with several other wet pieces around it, may take days to get to the leather hard stage.

 Trimming (5 – 10 minutes)